YOUR TOMORROW MATTERS.

 Why is Suicide a Concern in Missoula?

 Montana has one of the highest suicide rates in the United States.
 Montana has been in the top five for nearly 40 years.
-Suicide persists as a major public health problem in Missoula County.
-In 2014, Missoula County had the highest rate on record (33.8 per 100,000), close to three times the national average.
+Suicide persists as a major public health problem in Missoula County, but we're here to help.
+And with our wonderful partners at Project Tomorrow Montana, we're improving our resources for help.

 Project Tomorrow Montana

 The Missoula City-County Health Department is working with Project Tomorrow Montana to address this public health crisis.
-Project Tomorrow Montana (formerly Western Montana Suicide Prevention Initiative) represents partnerships from many disciplines including state and local government, local businesses, schools, social service and mental health providers, law enforcement and emergency medical service personnel, and suicide survivors.
+Project Tomorrow Montana represents partnerships from many disciplines including state and local government, local businesses, schools, social service and mental health providers, law enforcement and emergency medical service personnel, and suicide survivors.

 Project Tomorrow's mission is to reduce the numbers of suicide deaths in Missoula County through education, awareness, and stigma reduction in these ways: